-Figure 19 Pedestrian and cyclist routes - Signalised pedestrian crossing at the Victoria Road and Terry Street intersection
+Figure 20 Pedestrian and cyclist routes - Signalised pedestrian crossing at the Victoria Road and Terry Street intersection

-Table 15 Impacts on pedestrians and cyclists - Hornsey Street and Victoria Road pedestrian/cyclist bridge removal
+Table 13 Impacts on pedestrians and cyclists - Hornsey Street and Victoria Road pedestrian/cyclist bridge removal

-Location Duration Reason for change Impact Alternate route Additional mitigation measures Hornsey Street Stage 1 Changes in road alignment, establishment of construction site and construction of new cul de sac Pedestrians and cyclists will not be able to access Victoria Road from Hornsey Street during construction works for the Victoria Road civil site.
-Pedestrian and cyclist diversions along Hornsey Street are only required until the end of Q4 2020 when the cu-de-sac at Hornsey Street is completed.
-Pedestrian and cyclist access along Hornsey Street would be maintained.
-As can be seen in Figure 17, alternate routes to access Victoria Road are provided through out the construction of the cul-de-sac.
-Wayfinding signage to bus stops and light rail station.
-Monitor impacts during shift.
-Temporary pedestrian fencing will be installed in those locations where existing fencing / barriers are not present to prevent any mid-block attempts for crossing Victoria Road.
-Victoria Road pedestrian/cyclist bridge removal and temporary removal of cyclepath along City West Link Stage 1 Removal of Victoria Road over pass bridge currently used for pedestrian and cyclist access.
-This will include the temporary closure of the cycle path located adjacent to City West Link until end of Q3 2020.
-The removal of the over pass bridge is required to enable the reconstruction of Victoria Road at the intersection of Victoria Road and The Crescent.
-The temporary closure of the cycle path is required to construct the completion of the cycle path around the Rozelle Rail Yard Project site.
-Pedestrians and cyclists will no longer be able to utilise the direct connection from Lilyfield Road across Victoria Road until the permanent solution is constructed.
-Cyclists will not be able to utilise the pathway along City West Link from the end of Q1 2020 to the end of Q3 2020 until the cycle path around the Project is completed.
-Pedestrian and cyclist access to Victoria Road to travel north bound and city bound will be provided via a number of alternate routes.
-As can be seen in Figure 17, alternate routes to access Victoria Road and the city via Anzac Bridge are provided throughout the reconstruction of Victoria Road.
-Wayfinding signage to bus stops and light rail station.
-An Independent Traffic Safety Audit was undertaken in December 2019.
-All findings from the audit will be implemented.
-Monitor impacts during shift.
-Temporary pedestrian fencing will be installed in those locations where existing fencing / barriers are not present to prevent any mid-block attempts for crossing Victoria Road.
-Vegetation along the shared path junction on the western approach to Anzac Bridge will be monitored to ensure sight distance between pedestrians and cyclists is not impeded.
-"Slow" zone cross hatched markings will be installed: in both directions to mitigate the hair pin bend on the shared user path beneath the western approach to Anzac Bridge. in both directions behind the newly installed bus shelter along Victoria Road Safety control measures as part of the proposed change will be designed and installed to meet relevant design guidelines including the Austroads Guide to Traffic Management as relevant.
-Traffic management and control devices to be installed include cyclist signposting and cyclist pavement marking compliant with AS-1742 and the Manual of Uniform Traffic Control Devices for on-road shared cyclist facilities and Austroads Guide to Road Design, Road Design Part 6A Pedestrians and cycle path.
-Appropriate signposting and pavement markings will be installed to advise of road changes for the on-road shared cyclist facility.
-Beatrice Bush bridge pedestrian/cyclist bridge removal and re- instatement of shared user path along the northern side of City West Link Stage 2 Removal of Beatrice Bush over pass bridge in Q3 to Q4 2020 currently used for pedestrian and cyclist access.
+Location Duration Reason for change Impact Alternate route Additional mitigation measures Duration Stage 2 Reason for change Removal of Beatrice Bush over pass bridge in Q3 to Q4 2020 currently used for pedestrian and cyclist access.
 Prior to the removal of the Beatrice Bush bridge, the approved shared user path along City West Link will be open.
 Pedestrians and cyclists will no longer be able to utilise the Beatrice Bush over pass bridge until the permanent solution is constructed.
 Cyclists and pedestrians will be diverted at road-level to existing signalised intersections and the new approved shared user path between Victoria Road east and connecting to ANZAC bridge along the northern extent of Victoria Road/ ANZAC bridge Approach.
 Pedestrian and cyclist access to Victoria Road to travel north bound and city bound will be provided via a number of alternate routes.
 As can be seen in Figure 17, alternate routes to access Victoria Road and the city via Anzac Bridge are provided throughout the reconstruction of Victoria Road.
-Wayfinding signage to bus stops and light rail station.
+Additional mitigation measures Wayfinding signage to bus stops and light rail station.
 An Independent Traffic Safety Audit was undertaken in December 2019.
 All findings from the audit will be implemented.
 Monitor impacts during shift.
 Temporary pedestrian fencing will be installed in those locations where existing fencing / barriers are not present to prevent any mid-block attempts for crossing Victoria Road.
 Safety control measures as part of the proposed change will be designed and installed to meet relevant design guidelines including the Austroads Guide to Traffic Management as relevant.
 Traffic management and control devices to be installed include cyclist signposting and cyclist pavement marking compliant with AS-1742 and the Manual of Uniform Traffic Control Devices for on-road shared cyclist facilities and Austroads Guide to Road Design, Road Design Part 6A Pedestrians and cycle path.
 Appropriate signposting and pavement markings will be installed to advise of road changes for the on-road shared cyclist facility.

-Table note: Refer to Figure 7for staging program.
+Table note: Refer to Figure 8for staging program.